-- 1. Go to http://datacentersupport.lenovo.com and navigate to the support page for your node or chassis. - 2.
+- 1. Go to http://datacentersupport.lenovo.com and navigate to the support page for your server. - 2.
 Click Parts. - 3.
-Enter the serial number to view a listing of parts for your system.
+Enter the serial number to view a listing of parts for your server.

 It is highly recommended that you check the power summary data for your server using Lenovo Capacity Planner before purchasing any new parts.